Deploy Oracle Cloud Native Environment

 Set up the Operator Node

-The operator node performs and manages the deployment of environments, including deploying the Kubernetes cluster.
-An operator node may be a node in the Kubernetes cluster or a separate host, such as in this tutorial.
+The operator node performs and manages environment deployments, including the Kubernetes cluster.
+It may be a node in the Kubernetes cluster or a separate host, as in this tutorial.
 Install the Oracle Cloud Native Environment Platform CLI, Platform API Server, and utilities on the operator node.

-1. (On ocne-operator) Install the Platform CLI, Platform API Server and utilities.
+1. Install the Platform CLI, Platform API Server, and utilities.

 sudo dnf -y install olcnectl olcne-api-server olcne-utils

-2. (On ocne-operator) Enable the olcne-api-server service, but do not start it.
+2. Enable the API server service, but do not start it.

 sudo systemctl enable olcne-api-server.service